compf/data_clump_solver/chatGPT_templates/pull_request_text.md

 Pursuant to the EU AI Act, I fully disclose the use of LLMs in generating these refactorings, emphasizing that all changes have undergone human review for quality assurance.

-Even if you decide not to integrate my changes to your codebase (which is perfectly fine), I ask you to fill out the feedback form below, which will be scientifically evaluated to determine the acceptance of AI-supported refactorings.
+Even if you decide not to integrate my changes to your codebase (which is perfectly fine), I ask you to fill out a feedback survey, which will be scientifically evaluated to determine the acceptance of AI-supported refactorings.
+You can find the feedback survey under https://campus.lamapoll.de/Data-clump-refactoring/en

 Thank you for considering my contribution.
 I look forward to your feedback.
 If you have any other questions or comments, feel free to write a comment, or email me under tschoemaker@uni-osnabrueck.de .